Skip to main content

 Linux and Unix Server Autodiscovery

 Device42 supports SSH-based Linux and UNIX discovery from the Main Appliance.
-For a full list of supported Linux and UNIX operating systems, please visit Device42 Supported Operating Systems.
+For a full list of supported Linux and UNIX operating systems, see Device42 Supported Operating Systems.

 Information Discovered